Ultimate Gorilla Trekking Guide

 Planning Your Gorilla Trekking Adventure

-Gorilla trekking permits are the most critical component of your Uganda gorilla experience, as they control access to the gorillas and ensure that tourism remains sustainable and non-intrusive.
+Gorilla trekking permits are the most critical part of your adventure.
+They control access, protect gorillas, and make tourism sustainable.

 Permit Pricing